Astrak/LoadScreen.js/README.md

     weight: '6px',//weight of the progress element, in px ('bar' type) or svg units ('circular')
     infoColor: '#666',//text color
     sizeInfo: true,
-    textInfo: [ 'Loading', 'Processing', 'Compiling' ]//Can also be set to a single string or to false };
+    textInfo: [ 'Loading', 'Processing', 'Compiling', 'Creating scene' ]//Can also be set to a single string or to false };

 var options = {